ia-toki/tcframe/docs/topic-guides/submission.rst

     The output produced by the submission does not match.
 The diff will be shown, truncated to the first 10 lines.

 Runtime Error (RTE)
-    The submission crashed or used memory above the limit, if specified.
+    The solution crashed or used memory above the limit, if specified.

 Time Limit Exceeded (TLE)
-    The submission did not stop within the time limit, if specified.
+    The solution did not stop within the time limit, if specified.

 The verdict of each subtask will be also shown.
 The verdict of a subtask is the worst verdict of all verdicts of test cases that are assigned to it.
 Here, RTE is worse than WA, and WA is worse than AC.

-Here is a sample output of a submission simulation for problems with subtasks.
+Here is a sample output of a submission for problems with subtasks.

 .. sourcecode:: bash